Who We Are

 Alex Shaw, Ph.D

 Alex Shaw joined the faculty at The University of Chicago in 2015 as an Assistant Professor of Psychology.
 Broadly he is interested in how human beings navigate the complex social world by tracking each others’ reputations and by signaling to others.
 More specifically, he studies fairness, intellectual property, and reputation and how these things develop throughout childhood.
-Previously he was a post-doctoral fellow at the University of Chicago’s Booth School of Business and received his Ph.D. in Developmental Psychology at Yale University
+Previously he was a post-doctoral fellow at the University of Chicago’s Booth School of Business and received his Ph.D. in Developmental Psychology at Yale University.

 Amanda Woodward, Ph.D

 Woodward has pioneered the development of experimental methods to investigate social cognition in infants and young children.
 Her research has yielded fundamental insights into infants’ social understanding and the processes that support conceptual development early in life.
 Woodward’s research has been recognized by a number of awards, including the Ann L. Brown Award for Excellence in Developmental Research, the APA Boyd McCandless Award for an Early Career Contribution to Developmental Psychology and the John Merck Scholars Award.
-She is a fellow of the American Academy of Arts and Sciences, the Association for Psychological Science and the American Psychological Association, and President of the Cognitive Development Society.
+She is a fellow of the American Academy of Arts and Sciences, the Association for Psychological Science and the American Psychological Association, and served as President of the Cognitive Development Society from 2013-2015.

 Fan Yang, Ph.D

 Dr. Fan Yang is a Research Assistant Professor at the University of Chicago.
 Fan is broadly interested in the psychological tendencies that enable us to grow and transcend ourselves.
 She studies self-transcendent thinking and values in terms of morality and emotion (happiness and meaning).
 Fan completed her PhD in developmental psychology at the University of Pennsylvania.
 Fan was a post-doctoral associate at Yale University and received a master’s degree from Harvard University.